devops-surya/devops-training/FEB-2023/Docker & Kubernetes/K8s.md

 ## Setup kubernetes cluster by using kubeadm: [REFER HERE](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/)
 * Steps to be followed:
-    1. Take 3 VM's from AWS , having atleat 2 GB RAM
+    1. Take 3 VM's from AWS , having atleat 2 GB RAM & 2 CPUs or more.
     2. Install container runtime on all the nodes [REFER HERE](https://kubernetes.io/docs/setup/production-environment/container-runtimes/)
     3. Install  kubeadm,kubectl & kubelet  on all nodes [REFER HERE](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/)
     4. Configure Master
     5. Configure Network
     6. Join Worker Nodes

 ## container runtime
   * A container runtime is a software component responsible for managing and running containers on a host operating system.
 Containers are lightweight, isolated environments that package applications and their dependencies, allowing them to run consistently across different computing environments.